brson/brson.github.com/beer/_posts/2021-05-15-country-boy-nacho-bait-habanero-blonde-ale.md

 This is bad beer dressed up with a bad gimmick.
 Make a good beer first,
 then add the garbage.
-I remain willing to dry a delicious NEIPA with some habanero in it.
+I remain willing to try a delicious NEIPA with some habanero in it.

 1